 Is Mediation suitable?

-MIAM form for court?
+MIAM Certificate for court?

-What about financial matters in Mediation?
+Financial matters in Mediation?

 For more information about the next stage of mediation, attending a joint mediation session, please visit What to expect in a joint family mediation session.